janphilippfranken/scai/README.md

 ##  🕉️ SCAI: Social Contract AI

-A Simulator for Learning AI 'Constitutions' from Diverse User Preferences
+A Simulator for Learning AI Social Contracts with Meta-Prompt
 <!--
 ### 🧐 What is this?